djferrer25-maker/MIST4610--GROUP-PROJECT-2-/README.md

 Finding: Divergence of "Risers" and "Fallers"

-While the state-wide average fitness rate increased by 6.5% over the two decades (peaking in 2011), the aggregate data masks a massive divergence in local outcomes.
+While the state-wide average fitness rate increased by 6.5% over the two decades (peaking in 2009), the aggregate data masks a massive divergence in local outcomes.
 The "20-Year Change" metric identified distinct groups of "Risers" and "Fallers."

-Visualization Used: Dual-Axis Line Chart (State Average vs. County Trends) and a Calculated Bar Chart showing 20-Year Change (%).
+Visualization Used: Bar Charts, Stacked Bar Chart,  Maps, & Scatter Plot.

 Quantified Divergence: